chicks-net/life-graphs/README.md

 There are many graphs that I want to make, but these are data that are ready to graph:

 * TECH: dnetc rc5-72
+* TECH: Steam profile

 DATA COLLECTORS TODO
 --------------------

 There are many data collectors that I want to make, but these are the top priorities:

-* TECH: Steam achievements and hours played
+* TECH: Steam game hours played
 * TECH: dnetc ogr summary and history
 * FINANCE: Citi balances
 * FINANCE: OpenSRS balance